mhenke/cfwheels-training/01-forms.md

 </cffunction>
 ```

-The new bits here are the "update" method and "key" in our "redirect".
-The "update" method works very similar to when we called the "new" method and passed in the structure of form data.
-When we call "update" on the "Article" object and pass in the data from the form, it changes the values in the object to match the values submitted with the form.
+The new bits here are the _update_ action and **key** in our _redirect_.
+The _update_ action works very similar to when we called the _new_ action and passed in the structure of form data.
+When we call **update** on the _Article_ object and pass in the data from the form, it changes the values in the object to match the values submitted with the form.
 And saves the object to the database and redirect to the articles list.
-The "key" in "redirect" tells Wheels to show the same article being update after updated.
+The **key** in _redirectTo_ tells Wheels to show the same article being update after **updated**.

 Now try editing and saving some of your articles.

 ### Creating a Delete Action

 Next, click the **REMOVE** link for an article and hit OK.
 You can see the router is expecting a "delete" action.
-Go into "Articles.cfc" and add a delete method like this:
+Go into "Articles.cfc" and add a _delete_ action like this:

 ```cfm
 <cffunction name="delete">